 Anyone can list an event on bestofnj.com, but members get added perks like nicer page layouts designed by Nien Studios.
 We modified Events Manager to handle submissions of events from the general public and for members.
 Once logged in, the submission process determines the user’s membership tier and creates an event using the appropriate page template.

 We selected WooCommerce as our eCommerce platform, as it has become the gold standard for WordPress storefronts.
 WooCommerce has a JSON API, but as we have discovered, it appears that it was designed primarily for administrative purposes.
 It has very little usable functionality to offer a customer-facing mobile app.
 I was brought in to help implement parts of the API that weren’t in the WordPress or WooCommerce JSON APIs.

 WARNING: This post is about to get real.
 And by “real,” I mean “technical.”

-Zeek Interactive launched on June 1, 1995 as a the next great CD-ROM game company.
+Zeek Interactive launched on June 1, 1995 in Orange County as a the next great CD-ROM game company.
 And CD-ROM games died on June 2, 1995.
 (Google it.
 That’s the actual date.
 Not really.)
 We learned quickly to adapt with the times.
 We have been a Shockwave game company, a Flash developer, a kiosk developer, and a web developer.
 Now, 20 years later, we focus on 2 core competencies: mobile and WordPress development.